joshbrew/graphscript/docs/Graph.md

             then:string|((operator_result:any)=>any)|GraphNode //then do this, e.g. use a node tag, a GraphNode, or supply any function
         } //it still returns afterward but is treated like an additional flow statement :D },
-    delay?:false|number, //ms delay to fire the node repeat?:false|number, // set repeat as an integer to repeat the input n times, cmd will be the number of times the operation has been repeated recursive?:false|number, //or set recursive with an integer to pass the output back in as the next input n times, cmd will be the number of times the operation has been repeated
+    tree?:Tree, //can also declare independent node maps on a node for referencing e.g. internally or on a parent graph delay?:false|number, //ms delay to fire the node repeat?:false|number, // set repeat as an integer to repeat the input n times, cmd will be the number of times the operation has been repeated recursive?:false|number, //or set recursive with an integer to pass the output back in as the next input n times, cmd will be the number of times the operation has been repeated